AwesomeController/serious-business/kickstarter/body_copy.md

 ### $75
-The Hackers tier
+The Hackers Tier

-About a month before the "retail" launch, we will send you a parts kit with everything you need to solder your own Awesome Controller arduino shield.
+About a month before the "retail" launch, we will send you a parts kit with everything you need to solder your own Awesome Controller Arduino shield.
 With this kit,
-an arduino uno
+an Arduino Uno
 and our free tutorials and documentation, you too can be a baller hardware-hacking machine.